manifoldco/torus-cli/docs/qa.md

 - [ ]  By default, `video-1` is selected
 - [ ]  All three videos play
 - [ ]  You can leave emoji feedback
-- [ ]  You can initiate an intercom session using the intercome 'bubble'
+- [ ]  You can initiate an intercom session using the intercom 'bubble'
 - [ ]  You can initiate an intercom session by click `Send us your feedback`

 ### Installation and Signup